BohanCui/NLP_Projects/sentiment_Analysis_tryOut/README.md

 ## Dataset

 The Amazon review dataset can be downloaded from [here](https://nijianmo.github.io/amazon/index.html).
 Download the zipped json file of the category of video games 5 core(too large to upload here), which can be found under the title Small subsets for experimentation.
 Once the download is complete, simply extract the file.

+## After writing & experimenting here, the algorithms used in here are implemented into the ALLINONE folder to perform analysis on movie data.